 Travers grew up in Exmouth and Perth in Western Australia, and graduated from the University of Western Australia with first-class honours degrees in arts and law.
 He completed a DPhil and MPhil (Dist) in international relations at Balliol College, Oxford, where he studied as a Rhodes Scholar.
-Travers’ first book, Rule of Law in War: International Law and United States Counterinsurgency Doctrine in the Iraq and Afghanistan Wars, which is based on his doctoral thesis, will be published by Oxford University Press in 2014.
+Travers’ first book, Rule of Law in War: International Law and United States Counterinsurgency Doctrine in the Iraq and Afghanistan Wars will be published by Oxford University Press later this year.

 Jemima Moore is CPD’s General Manager, bringing a diverse range of financial, organisational and operational experience.
 Jemima was the founding Art Director of the Financial Review Magazine and her career in publishing, advertising and communications spans roles as Creative Director, Account Director and Agency Manager.
 She’s worked with clients such as The Children’s Cancer Institute of Australia, The Australian Ballet, Oxfam Australia, the Australian Stock Exchange and Fairfax Media.
 Prior to joining CPD, Jemima ran her own ethical advertising agency.
 She has a passion for inspiring young talent and cultivating opportunity and ideas through community spirit and action, and is Business Advisor to the UTS Chapter of Enactus.

 Abi Smith is CPD’s Communications Manager.
 Her background straddles the community and public sectors, with six years managing communications for the VISION 2020 Global Initiative for the elimination of avoidable blindness, based at the London School of Hygiene and Tropical Medicine, where she worked closely with the World Health Organization and NGO partners.
 Prior to moving into the non-profit field, Abi worked in magazine publishing for over ten years.

 Telephone: 02 9043 6815